tlevine/www.thomaslevine.com/README.md

 On a blog post, the big card is the title of the blog post.

 ### Order
-The first row of the page is always the following three `little-card` boxes, in this order
+The first row of the page is the `nav`.
+It is always the following three `little-card` boxes, in this order

 1. "~", a link to `/`
 2. "!", a link to `/!/`
 3. "?", a link to `/!/about/`

-On the blog category pages, the second is up to three `little-card` boxes, one for each of three blog categories.
-Each one is a different color, according to the section's color.
+On the blog category pages, a `#categories` row is included.
+It contains up to three `little-card` boxes, one for each of three blog categories.
+Each one is colored according to the section's color.

 The next row is always the `big-card` box.
+It is also the `header`

+The rest of the page is called `#main`.

-On blog posts, the`big-card` is followed by an `article`.
+On blog posts, the `big-card` is followed by an `article`.
 After the article are two `little-cards`, with an empty space in the middle.
 One links to the previous post, and the other links to the next post.